iut-ibk/DynaMind-ToolBox/doc/source/module.rst

 Data stream definition using Views (only recommended for advanced users)
 ------------------------------------------------------------------------
-To be able to connect a module to the data stream, the data read, modified and created by the module need to be defined.
+To be able to connect a module to the data stream the data read, modified and created by the module need to be defined.
-The data stream in DynaMind is defined as a collection of *Views*. *Views* describe data in the stream in terms of their geometry type, attributes and, links to other views.
+A data stream in DynaMind is defined as a collection of *Views*. *Views* describe data in the stream in terms of their geometry type, attributes and, links to other views.
 To let the simulation know which data are used, views need to be registered during module initialisation.
 Views are created using
 ``foo = View("name", GEOMETRY_TYPE, ACCESS)``.
 Attributes are attached with ``foo.addAttribute("name", TYPE, ACCESS)``.
 For both geometry and attribute the following access modes are available:  READ, WRITE or MODIFY.